aravzpatel/react-ui-pairing-exercise/README.md

 # React UI pairing exercise

-This is a pairing exercise for prospective software engineers.

 The aim is to create a responsive table similar to the screenshot in [`dashboard.png`](dashboard.png).

-The candidate can guide the exercise and do as much as is feasible within the time limit (~40-45 minutes).

 ## System prerequisites